matthewscharles/instrument-maker/README.md

 - integrate a variety of tuning systems
 - expand access through ability to modify and create derivatives.

-Instrument Maker pulls together material from around fifteen years of lectures, collaborative projects, and artistic output (Light Recorders and Augmented Gamelan).
+I'm not a coder, but I care enough about this stuff to want to make it.
+Plus I have pretty intense ADHD and find it difficult to let things go.
+Instrument Maker pulls together material from around fifteen years of lectures, collaborative projects, and artistic output ([Light Recorders](http://ardisson.net/a/?page_id=440) and [Augmented Gamelan](http://augmentedgamelan.com)).
 Portions of this work were developed with the support of Drake Music: the Kellycaster, DMLab innovation challenges, and the Planted Symphony installation.
-I'm excited that this might become the basis of much wider collaboration.
+I'm excited to think that this might form the basis for some much wider collaboration.

-Versions of this code for Max/MSP can be made available on request; it's a bit much to develop in parallel at the moment.
+Some of this code was originally developed for Max/MSP, and can possibly be made available on request; it's a bit much to develop on the two platforms in parallel right now.
 This sits alongside a couple of other projects that live in other repositories: the Light Recorder Deck (for DMX light control), and Accessible Music Technology Framework (an Arduino library with similar aims, currently on hold).

 # Technical notes

 At present, I anticipate that in order to use this framework effectively, you'll need to download an SD card image for a Bela or Raspberry Pi (available soon).
 This is in part due to reliance on external libraries, which would need better documentation to install from scratch.
 Furthermore, on the Raspberry Pi, we need to set everything to boot directly to the software.

 For the time being, the "source code" is available here.
 If you want a disk image to test, just let me know.
+Version tracking is kind of limited due to the nature of Pd files, but I'm trying to break it down enough that we can observe changes in units/abstractions.

 ## Interaction with sensors

-Pure Data in Bela is a thing of beauty: sensor inputs are treated as audio information.
+Pure Data running on Bela is a thing of beauty: sensor inputs are treated as audio information.
 Analog inputs are accessed through the `[im.input]` abstraction (with an argument matching the analog input), and connected directly to a virtual instrument.

 At present, the most flexible way to recreate this experience with a Raspberry Pi (also a thing of beauty, in its own way, and a bit cheaper) appears to be through an affordable Arduino board running Firmata.
 In practical terms, this requires dropping in an `[im.firmata]` object, which tells the `[im.input]`objects to look at Arduino inputs rather than the Bela's audio ADC.